 You should also look for a supplier that offers a simple switching service, minimising the amount of work needed at your end.

 A few quick fixes around the office can play a part.
 Turning off computers at night, encouraging staff to work from home once a week, using DIY insulation and turning down the thermostat can all help with saving money on your energy bills.
-Here are 10 of our best energy-saving tips for SMEs.

 The cost of setting up a new business gas or electricity connection is entirely dependent on the location of your premises, how long the job in question will take and the amount of energy you’ll need.